Grew up on Cape Cod, Mass. Army Vet., Fmr. Director of Energy Conservation programs, RE Agent. Current residence: the Space Coast, FL.

 Warren Buffett is famous for his wealth, once noted he pays less in taxes than his secretary, his 16 percent in income taxes being less than any American making between $100,000 and $200,000 that typically pays about 20 percent in taxes.

-Of course, taxes can impact in other ways too, an additional 10 cent tax onto gasoline, or a 10 percent increase in property tax isn’t going affect a Warren Buffett very much.
-But when you are struggling to support a family, it can make in impact.
+Of course, taxes can impact in other ways too, an additional 10 cent tax on gasoline or a 10 percent increase in property tax isn’t going affect a Warren Buffett very much.
+But when you are struggling to support a family, it can make an impact.

 And do not doubt that this is a system which our politicians created/allowed, because they answer to the corporations, not to Americans.